List of equipment of the Philippine Navy: LCU-1466-class landing craft, utility

+Five (5) other ships of the class were retired from service including Manobo (refer to List of decommissioned landing crafts of the Philippine Navy for full list).

 Littoral warfare vessels

 Alvarez class patrol boat

+BRP Ladislao Diwa (PS-178) and BRP Valentin Diaz (PS-177).

-The Alvarez class are Philippine Navy versions of the Cyclone-class US Navy inshore patrol ships previously used by the United States Naval Special Warfare Command for low intensity conflict environments.
-The Philippine Navy received the lead class, formerly the USS Cyclone (PC-1), and was transferred at a time when the US Special Operations Command rejected the class for being too big for commando missions, while the Navy Fleet found them too small for patrol and combat missions.
+The Alvarez-class are Philippine Navy versions of the Cyclone-class US Navy inshore patrol ships previously used by the United States Naval Special Warfare Command for low intensity conflict environments.
+The Philippine Navy received the lead ship of the class, formerly the USS Cyclone (PC-1), and was it transferred at a time when the US Special Operations Command rejected the class for being too big for commando missions, while the Navy Fleet found it too small for patrol and combat missions.
 Following the US Occupation of Iraq, the US Navy intended to keep the remaining ships of the class until the last ship of the class were decommissioned in 2023, and the Philippine Navy was able to receive two more units, the former USS Monsoon (PC-4) and former USS Chinook (PC-9) which were transferred on 28 March 2023.